 According to our experience, you will require an account of at least $ 15,000 (better $ 30,000) in order to trade based on the COT-strategy.
 The disadvantage of a smaller account of $ 15,000 is that you can not trade each market set up.
 Otherwise your risk may be too high or you have to choose just one of many markets.
 With the bigger account of $ 30,000 you can trade 2 to 3 markets and achieve certain results much faster.
 However, we had $ 14,000 back then only.
 We tested the strategy with the historical data and gained a clear understanding about the possible drawdowns, losing trades etc. That gave us the required confidence for our small trading account.

 Another advantage of this strategy is the low effort for it’s preparation and implementation.
-Fridays we receive the COT data.
+On fridays we receive the COT Report.
 On the weekend we analyse the markets, identify the COT-signals and choose the best set ups.
 Depending on your experience, it may require 1 to 3 hours.
 Sundays we define our entry and exit points.
 During the week, we only have to place the orders and adjust it if required.
 This takes you about 5 to 15 minutes daily.
 It is possible that all your trades will be completed until Tuesday, meaning no extra work until the beginning of the next cycle.
 Thus, this strategy ideally suits for part-time traders and full time employees.

 We prefer this strategy because it meets all the criteria of a good strategy – it is fundamental, comprehensible, time-saving, suitable for small accounts and it is easy to implement.

 We offer the chance to follow the COT strategy in a real money trade and to learn from it.
 If you are interested and would like to find out more, you see our performance (track record) by clicking here.